Best Workout Apps

 Our Experience Using the Horizon T101

-Overall, she rated her workout experience a 4 out of 5.
-She said the treadmill is fairly quiet and incredibly easy to use.
+Overall, she was impressed with her experience, and said the treadmill is fairly quiet and incredibly easy to use.
 She even hooked up the Bluetooth to her phone and had no issues.

 Her biggest complaint is that she experienced some shaking when she was hitting higher speeds.
 Unfortunately, that’s just what we have come to expect from even some of the best budget treadmills.
 They sacrifice on durable motors and materials, and it leads to some wobbling during use.
 Lindsay still got a great workout and didn’t feel the shaking was a dealbreaker, but it’s worth noting if you’re someone who would have issues with that.

-To cut down on the shakiness, Lindsay actually removed the floor stabilizers. she said this helped; after removing them, the shakiness subsided.
+To cut down on the shakiness, Lindsay actually removed the floor stabilizers.
+She said this helped; after removing them, the shaking subsided.
 However, she noticed that the cushioning suffered as a result, and the treadmill surface felt harder.

 feet walking on the horizon t101 treadmill